What is an Order Form?

 Any form can be used to collect orders- adding the following Order Form Items are what make your form an Order Form.
 Start with one of our many order templates, or from a blank form.
 Drag and drop from the "Order Form Items" section to begin building the form:

 - Quantity List: Present your customers an option to enter in how many of each item they wish to order from a list of possibilies.
-This offers flexibility if you expect that users will want multiple quantities of items.
+This offers flexibility if you expect that customers will want multiple quantities of items.

 - Radio Button Percent: Allow your customers to select a percent discount (say, for returning customers) or a percent addition (like applicable taxes).
 Specific items can be excluded from percents- it does not make sense, for example, to add tax on a shipping charge.